Deyong-Sun/deyongsun.github.io/content/home/experience.md

     location: Beijing, China
     date_start: '2018-07-01'
     date_end: '2018-08-31'
-    description: |4-
+    description: |2-
         Responsibilities include:

-        * Organized and planned the autonomous driving competition, and took part in 2018i-VISTAGrand Challenge.
+        * Organized and planned the autonomous driving competition, and took part in 2018i-VISTAGrand Challenge
-        * Kept abreast of trends and advancements in driverless industry according to the general development of website (Wechat, Weibo, Zhihu, forum, etc).
+        * Kept abreast of trends and advancements in driverless industry according to the general development of website (Wechat, Weibo, Zhihu, forum, etc)
-        * Collected, analyzing and editing the information for the column for self-driving, and handled the daily update, maintenance, review and posting of website content.
+        * Collected, analyzing and editing the information for the column for self-driving, and handled the daily update, maintenance, review and posting of website content
-        * Generated, compiled and improved the output for the column.
+        * Generated, compiled and improved the output for the column

   - title: Internship
     company: CNPC